5 Ways to Use Marketing Infographics for Recruitment

 4. Diversify Your Content

 Create a variety of infographic templates that you can customize based on the information you want to share.
 Some of the most common infographic categories are processes, comparisons, timelines, maps and locations, graphs, charts, flowcharts, testimonials, roadmaps, instructions, and lists.
 You could give candidates more background on your company by sharing:

 - Company history timeline.
 Create a timeline infographic that shows key milestones in your company’s history.
-You could include this graphic on your “about” page and on social media.
+You could include this graphic on your about page and on social media.

 - Organizational chart.
-Let candidates and new hires know more about the organization by creating infographics that showcase the departments at the company, the management team and department leads, and each individual department.
+Let candidates and new hires know more about the organization by creating infographics that showcase the departments at the company, the management team and department leads, and each department.

 - Products or services list.
 If it’s relevant for your company, make an infographic that showcases your products or services.
-Depending on your offerings, you could even make these interactive so users can get more detailed information.
+Depending on your offering, you could even make these interactive so users can get more detailed information.
 If you have a lot of them, you could share best-sellers.

 5. Make it Shareable

 Customize your marketing infographics to be the optimal sizes for various social media platforms.
 Create infographics that you can pitch to the media and that people will want to share on social media.
 Increase the likelihood that people will find the infographics you share on your website and blog posts by following search engine optimization best practices.
 Use keywords in your file name and alt-text.
 If you run polls surveys and share industry advice on your blog, make companion infographics.

 - Poll and survey results.
 Create infographics to share proprietary poll and survey results that media outlets and individuals will want to share, again using multicolor pie charts or graphs.